 Investing in solar is a commitment to cleaner air and a brighter future.
 It’s a commitment to not only maintain the health of our planet but to sustain the economy.

 Convinced yet?
 If not, compare solar power to other investments that may be in your portfolio.

-It has been estimated that the Internal Rate of Return (IRR) – a metric used to quantify the profitability of long-term capital projects – can be greater for solar systems than traditional equity investments in the stock market.
-Taking into consideration initial installation costs, scale of the project, future electrical price estimates, and so on, calculations for an IRR over a 30-year period typically range between 10-13% for solar, versus 7.4% for the S&P 500.
+The estimated Internal Rate of Return (IRR) – a metric to quantify the profitability of long-term capital projects – can be greater for solar systems than traditional equity investments in the stock market.
+Taking into consideration initial installation costs, scale of the project, and future electrical price estimates, IRR calculation over a 30-year period range between 10-13% for solar.
+This is in contrast to 7.4% for the S&P 500.

 Of course, it’s important to assess the value of installation, or Levelized Cost of Energy (LCOE), which quantifies the cost of the electricity produced over a solar system’s lifespan – usually up to 30 years.
 This metric helps directly compare what you would otherwise be paying for utility charges.
 Again, this is where locking in a predictable rate can be crucial.
 One can expect to significantly gain from an investment like solar because it provides a solution to fighting rising electrical prices.
 There’s no longer a need to depend on the utility’s energy costs.

 If you’re a business owner or key decision maker in your company, these should be highly compelling reasons to consider clean energy for your facility footprint.